There are approximately 3,700 choices of U.S. postsecondary institutions your son or daughter can aim to enroll in as a first-year student.

 Federal Loans: If your student applies for financial aid, they may be offered loans as part of their school’s offer of financial assistance.
 A loan funded by the federal government is money that is borrowed and must be paid back with interest.

 If you want to know more about your student’s eligibility to receive federal student aid, start by submitting a Free Application for Federal Student Aid.
-Also visit the U.S. Department of Education Office of Federal Student Aid that provides substantive information, resources, and videos that can be helpful when planning your investment in your student’s college experience.
+Also visit the U.S. Department of Education Office of Federal Student Aid which provides substantive information, resources, and videos that can be helpful when planning your investment in your student’s college experience.
 If you have specific questions about your FAFSA, reach out to the Office of Financial Aid at the institution where your son or daughter plans to enroll.